-2 Hydrologic soil group designations of A/D, B/D, and C/D should be considered as D soils for this application recharge.
-The same shall be done for the post-development land use-soil type pairings.
+2 Hydrologic soil group designations of A/D, B/D, and C/D should be considered as D soils for this application.

 3 These values apply when no recharge of the aquifer is expected.

 4 The 2.9 infiltration value may only be used for an area as a whole (includes impervious and pervious areas) which includes a minimum of 10 percent pervious area.
 If all land uses (pervious and impervious) are tabulated separately, then impervious areas have 0 inches of recharge.